 Grid reference: TF 425 964

-Turn right and where the road turns left into Cemetery Road continue straight on along a footpath signed Ark Road.
+Turn right and where the road bends left, continue straight on along a footpath and Wembley Road.

-Follow the unmade road past the houses on the left to the end where the path turns slightly left and passes between two hedges.
+Follow the unmade road past the houses on the left and then follow the path between two hedges.

 Turn left and on your right you will pass the village cemetery.

-Continue along the road as it bends to the right to a T-junction with Keeling Street.
+Continue along the road as it bends to the right to a T-junction with Keeling Road.

 - Download map